gerslovaz/diegr/README.md

   motor task.

-For more information about the structure of built-in data and conversion from Matlab hdf5 files to database tables using R see … here will be the link on vignette …
+For more information about the structure of built-in data and conversion from Matlab hdf5 files to database tables using R see [the diegr vignette](doc/diegr.html).

 ## Examples of graphic functions